HectorLob/Creep_Prediction/README.md

 # Prediction of long-term creep modulus of thermoplastics by brief testing data and interpretable machine learning

 This repository contains the code to predict the Creep Modulus of thermoplastics using public material data and machine learning.
-This research project, conducted at [Leartiker](https://www.leartiker.com/), has been accepted for publication in International Journal of Solids and Structures, doi: https://doi.org/10.1016/j.ijsolstr.2024.113014
+This research project, conducted at [Leartiker](https://www.leartiker.com/), has been accepted for publication in *International Journal of Solids and Structures*, DOI: https://doi.org/10.1016/j.ijsolstr.2024.113014

 All credit for the dataset to the [CAMPUS Plastics](https://www.campusplastics.com/) material information system.